d-t-o/aws-vsftpd/README.md

 * Open a command prompt on your computer in the docker folder and execute ```docker build -t vsftpd .```
 * On the aws website, select *Services*, type *ECR* and select *Elastic Container Registry*.
 Follow the link and you should see one repository called *vsftpd*.
 Select it.
-* Click on *View push commands* top right and follow the instructions.
+* Click on *View push commands* on the top right and follow the instructions for your OS.

 You should now see an image tagged *latest* in the images list.